rodekruis/sims_maps_qgis_plugin/README.md

 * The plugin adds the OCHA 2012 and 2018 icons for use in an SVG symbology.

 * The "Create SIMS Map Layout" button in the QGIS toolbar generates and opens a layout based on chosen template.
-You can choose the NS logo, the plugin name and the language.
+You can choose the NS logo, the layout name and the language.

 * The "Edit Layout" button in the layout window allows you to easily change